What is a pump drive, and what does it do?

-- Direction of rotation with respect to input
+- The direction of rotation with respect to the input

 How do you calculate the required torque?

 Once you have identified those requirements, it's time to calculate the torque that the unit will see on a regular basis.
-We do this by using the formula T = (HP x 5252)/RPM x SF, where T is the torque you're calculating, HP is your engine's net horsepower, RPM is the engine speed during normal operation, and SF is the safety factory.
+We do this by using the formula T = (HP x 5252)/RPM x SF, where T is the torque you're calculating, HP is your engine's net horsepower, RPM is the engine speed at rated horsepower, and SF is the safety factory.
 The safety factor used can vary based on prime mover type, expected shock load in the system, and hours of operation; however, we have found that a 1.25 safety factor is adequate in most hydraulic applications using internal combustion engines as the prime mover.
-(If you believe that your application may need a higher safety factory please consult the AGMA Safety Factor Guide, or call Palmer Johnson Power Systems, and we'd be happy to help).
-Most pump drive manufacturer's rate their units by the amount of input torque they are capable of handling, so you are now ready to narrow down a model.
+(If you believe that your application may need a higher safety factory please consult the AGMA Safety Factor Guide, or contact Palmer Johnson Power Systems, and we'd be happy to help.)
+Most pump drive manufacturers rate their units by the amount of input torque they are capable of handling, so you are now ready to narrow down a model.
 Calculating the torque incorrectly, or using an inadequate safety factor, may result in an undersized unit for the application, and thus, reduced service life, or failure.

 What is the required ratio?